cypress-io/cypress-documentation/source/guides/guides/command-line.md

 By default, Cypress will run tests in Electron headlessly.

 Passing `--headed` will force Electron to be shown.
-This matches how you run Electron in the GUI.
+This matches how you run Electron in interactive mode.

 ```shell
 cypress run --headed